 they've discarded you and moved on to someone new--and even though

-you know they're toxic for you, you've kept wishing and
+you know they're toxic for you and part of you knows

 SEEDPODS OF A POISONOUS TREE

 for someone who's made you feel bad about yourself